pjtunstall/ziggurats/README.md

 }
 ```

 The benchmark populates an array with the maximum number, 256, of rectangle objects then compares all four functions over ten million trials each.
 The results that follow are typical.
-The order can vary, and unrolled2 is frequently slower than naive, but, on the whole, the higher-numbered unrolls tend to be faster, up to 8 and 16, at least, which are very close and change places often.
+The order can vary, and unrolled2 is frequently slower than naive, but, on the whole, the higher-numbered unrolls tend to be faster, up to 8 and 16, at least.

 ```
-naive: 5644
+naive: 5611.487759
-unrolled2: 6164
+unrolled2: 5506.649566
-unrolled4: 4953
+unrolled4: 4699.428148999999
-unrolled8: 4331
+unrolled8: 4221.712463
-unrolled16: 4260
+unrolled16: 4080.0745829999996
-naive is 1.0921332388377039 times faster than unrolled2. unrolled4 is 1.1395114072279426 times faster than naive. unrolled8 is 1.3031632417455552 times faster than naive. unrolled16 is 1.3248826291079812 times faster than naive.
+unrolled2 is 1.0190384718953804 times faster than naive. unrolled4 is 1.194078849826458 times faster than naive. unrolled8 is 1.3291970517130882 times faster than naive. unrolled16 is 1.3753395054053108 times faster than naive.
 ```

 On the basis of such results, I also replaced the following simple loop with an eightfold unrolled one, although later I split it into two eightfold loops so that logic updates could be separated from rendering, in order to prevent the logic updates from happening faster on computers with a refresh rate greater than 60Hz.